How to compare Sky fibre optic broadband packages

 All Sky fibre broadband plans come with unlimited, unmetered usage.
 You can download and upload as much as you like, as often as you like, and you’ll never be penalised.
 Even better, there’s no traffic management, so speeds won’t be slowed during peak hours.

 High download speeds

 Sky fibre broadband comes in two speeds.
-Sky fibre up to 38Mbps is the cheaper of the two.
+Sky Fibre is the cheaper of the two, with an average speed of 36Mbps.
 This is ideal for those who want to download and stream HD videos and movies.
-The premium Sky fibre package boasts a download rate of up to 76Mbps.
-This is twice as fast as the slower option, and gives you much more bandwidth for streaming, downloading, browsing, and gaming online.
+If you want more, Sky Fibre Max boasts a download rate averaging 58Mbps.
+This gives you much more bandwidth for streaming, downloading, browsing, and gaming online.